 - the presence of other activities involving Italy, possibly not connected with the employee.

 - with a senior role within the business – “significant people”

 - with a sales function who are actively generating sales in Italy and/or employees who are remunerated on the basis of sales;

 - anyhow involved in client facing income generating activities;

 - authorized to execute contracts of sale and/or purchase of goods and services on behalf of the employer.

-But whatever the role of the employee, the PE issue needs to be confronted, and monitored in future.
+Whatever the role of the employee, the PE issue needs to be confronted, and monitored over time.